 1. Clean out debris

 Fallen leaves and weeds are the perfect place for pests to settle in for the winter.
-Clear out flower beds to keep the critters at bay.
+Clear out flower beds to keep the critters away from your house.
 Pay special attention to rose beds, as their foliage can foster disease over the winter.1

 2. Clean up the vegetable garden